 Summary

-- monitor for depression and anxiety
+- Monitor for depression and anxiety

-- seek help from a mental health professional
+- Seek help from a mental health professional

-- join a support group
+- Join a support group

-Those life-and-death issues often translate into serious mental health problems for caregivers.
-Research by Prigerson and other experts shows that caregivers experience increased risk of major depressive disorder, anxiety, reduced quality of life and chronic stress that can lead to other health problems.
+Caring for a dying loved one is physically and emotionally draining.
+This can cause serious mental health problems for caregivers.
+Caregivers experience increased risk of major depressive disorder, anxiety, reduced quality of life, and chronic stress that can lead to other health problems.

 You’ve got to take care of yourself in order to care for someone else.
 If you provide care for a seriously ill loved one, learn how it can affect your mental health, and what you can do to help yourself.

-Caregiving and quality of life
+Caregiving, depression, and quality of life

 Caregiving and anxiety